fluid-systems/SOFIRpy/docs/getting_started.rst

 To start using sofirpy, import the package::

 	import sofirpy

-The following 3 examples demonstrate how to export a Modelica model as a fmu, simulate a fmu and a controller and how to initialize a project.
+The following 3 examples demonstrate how to export a Modelica model as a FMU, simulate a FMU and a controller and how to initialize a project.

 Exporting a modelica model
 --------------------------

-sofirpy allows to export a OpenModelica and Dymola model as a fmu.
+sofirpy allows to export a OpenModelica and Dymola model as a FMU.

 **Exporting a OpenModelica model**